Coronavirus is Coming: 6 Ways to Protect Yourself and Your Loved Ones

 Elderberry works by preventing viruses from attaching to the outside of cells, which reduces a virus' ability to get into cells to make you sick and prevents its ability to replicate itself to make the infection worse.
-Elderberry is tasty, effective, and comes in a variety of forms, from syrup to gummies to capsules.
+Elderberry is tasty, effective for many types of viruses, and comes in a variety of forms, from syrup to gummies to capsules.
 It’s an easy herb for kids or people with difficulty swallowing to take and is available in most health food stores or online.

 6. Get support from your holistic provider